-Redemption: The Bonds are subject to redemption prior to their stated maturity dates as described herein.
+Redemption: The Bonds will be subject to redemption prior to their stated maturity dates as detailed herein.

-Security: The Bonds are valid general obligations of the Town of Barnstable, and, to the extent not paid from other sources, the Bonds are payable from taxes which may be levied upon all the property within the territorial limits of the Town, subject to the limit imposed by Chapter 59, Section 21C of the General Laws.
+Security: The Bonds are valid general obligations of the Town of Barnstable, Massachusetts, and the principal of and interest on the Bonds are payable from taxes that may be levied upon all taxable property within the territorial limits of the Town, subject to the limit imposed by

+Chapter 59, Section 21C of the General Laws.